 Brenda Bausher, Manager Operations

 Brenda graduated from Alvernia University in Reading, Pennsylvania.
 There she earned bachelors degrees in both Accounting and Business Management.
 Brenda brings with her a wealth of knowledge and experience gained from working with corporate lending and audit groups within a large financial institutions.
 During her time working in the arena, Brenda specialized in health care and medical sectors, which provides her with invaluable insight into the operational requirements of a biotechnology company such as LifeSensors.

-Our R&D team is composed of highly experienced scientists who are leaders in protein expression and purification, protein chemistry, molecular biology, ubiquitin pathways enzyme assay development, and protein array applications in research, diagnostics, and drug discovery.
+Our R&D team is composed of highly experienced scientists who are leaders in protein expression and purification, protein chemistry, molecular biology, ubiquitin proteasome system enzyme assay development, novel and sensitive diagnostics systems, and drug discovery.
 Our leadership in these fields is highlighted in our patent and publication record.

-Our business development team works with customers to develop simple and cost effective work plans.
+Our business development team works with customers to develop simple and cost-effective work plans.
 We seek to facilitate a smooth transfer of our technology, offering transfer and licensing terms that fit the needs of our client’s laboratory and organization.
 Our sales and marketing managers possess in-depth product knowledge.
-Our team is dedicated to providing state-of-the-art products to make your research and development efforts stay ahead of the field.
+Our team provides state-of-the-art products to make your research and development efforts stay ahead of the field.
 We have developed non-traditional approaches and scalable discounts to bring our technology to your lab.

 The VU-1 antibody from LifeSensors is the best anti-ubiquitin antibody that we have found after trying more than ten different anti-ubiquitin antibodies.
 Please click here for his paper comparing VU-1 to other antibodies.Aldrin GomesAssociate Professor, University of California